 Yet the shame game isn’t only for quasi-celebrities.
 Just ask Justine Sacco, the PR executive who lost her job after a controversial tweet in 2013.
-Sacco tweeted just before boarding a long plan flight without the internet access; her inability to respond to criticism of her tweet exacerbated her punishment by a social media mob.
+Sacco tweeted just before boarding a long plan flight without the internet access.
+Her inability to respond to criticism of her tweet exacerbated her punishment by the social media mob.

 As Jon Ronson recounts in his book So You’ve Been Publicly Shamed, it can happen to anyone who makes an online misstep.
 He recaps the experience of Lindsey Stone, the special-ed teacher whose reputation was ruined after she posted a photo that she meant as a joke, but others considered disrespectful to the military.
 Then there’s Adria Richards and the two male developers whose picture she tweeted after they made puerile comments about dongles at a technology conference.
 Not only was one of the offenders fired, but Richards also lost her job over the mess.
 As one journalist puts it, “the internet is unforgiving of stupid mistakes.”

 Here’s some commonsense PR lessons for anyone caught in the brutal teeth of the internet shame machine.

 And mean it.
 Britt McHenry’s initial apology was focused on herself, which is never good.
 A better strategy would have been to apologize directly – and more sincerely – to the towing company employee.
 For outstanding examples of celebrity mea culpas after a public shamestorm, see Jason Alexander or Jonah Hill.

 Don’t lie or deny